weigertlab/spotiflow/docs/source/train.rst

     )

-In order to change the model architecture (`e.g.` number of input/output channels, number of layers, variance for the heatmap generation, etc.), you can create a :py:mod:`spotipy_torch.model.config.SpotipyModelConfig` object and populate it accordingly.
-Then you can pass it to the `Spotipy` constructor.
+In order to change the model architecture (`e.g.` number of input/output channels, number of layers, variance for the heatmap generation, etc.), you can create a :py:mod:`spotiflow.model.config.SpotiflowModelConfig` object and populate it accordingly.
+Then you can pass it to the `Spotiflow` constructor.
 For example, if our image is RGB and we need the network to use 3 input channels, we can do the following:

 .. code-block:: python

-    from spotipy_torch.model import SpotipyModelConfig
+    from spotiflow.model import SpotiflowModelConfig

     # Create the model config
-    model_config = SpotipyModelConfig(
+    model_config = SpotiflowModelConfig(
         in_channels=3,
         # you can pass other arguments here
     )
-    model = Spotipy(model_config)
+    model = Spotiflow(model_config)